hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 This is important because there are significant differences in what you can do with each type of AMI.
 For more information about these differences, see Storage for the root device.

-You can deregister an AMI when you have finished using it.
-After you deregister an AMI, you can't use it to launch new instances.
-Existing instances launched from the AMI are not affected.
-Therefore, if you are also finished with the instances launched from these AMIs, you should terminate them.

 > When launching instances, you can choose from
 > either **`Instance Store-Backed` AMIs** or an **`EBS-Backed` AMIs**.